-Existing notifications remain valid until 2025 in so far as there are no significant changes in composition.
+Existing notifications remain valid until 2025 as long as there are no significant changes in composition.

-The EU-format has been published as preliminary draft in April 2016.
+The EU format has been published as a preliminary draft in April 2016.
 The realization of the appropriate CLP regulations and the publication of the final format are planned for the years 2016 and 2017.
-Also, the provision of the UFI generator and the new product categorisation system is to be expected until end of 2017.
+Also, the provision of the UFI generator and the new product categorization system is to be expected by the end of 2017.

-opesus EHS Product Notification (EPN) will support the upcoming EU XML and represents a comfortable and reliable way to allow customers of SAP EHS Management fulfil their reporting obligations.
+opesus EHS Product Notification (EPN) will support the upcoming EU XML and represents a comfortable and reliable way to allow customers of SAP EHS Management to fulfill their reporting obligations.
 EPN is the preferred software solution of SAP EHS Management customers for reporting notifications in Germany and Switzerland.